Guides

 Playroom surfaces are high-contact products

 Kids sit, crawl, snack, craft, and nap on floors and mats.
-That makes material and emissions evidence more important than it might be for a decorative item across the room.
+That makes material and emissions sources more important than it might be for a decorative item across the room.

 The review workflow should distinguish permanent flooring, peel-and-stick tiles, rugs, foam mats, and washable play mats because each format carries different tradeoffs.